-You can search and comment on current planning applications by using the planning application database.
+Search and comment on current planning applications using the planning application database.

-We maintain statutory records of planning applications and decisions, some of which date back 50 years.
+We maintain statutory records of planning applications and decisions, some which date back 50 years.

 Details of planning applications dating from 1990 (older in some cases) can be accessed above.
 Supporting documents are available online for planning applications decided after May 2000.

 We don't maintain a record of existing or lawful uses.
-If you are searching for existing or lawful uses, you will need to:
+To search for this information, please:

-Upon completion of your request we will confirm the amount due.
-We'll supply you with a unique reference number and the information you need to make a payment online.
+Upon completion of your request we will confirm the amount due, supply you with a unique reference number and provide information needed to make a payment online.

 Planning Aid England (PAE) provides free, independent and professional advice on town and country planning issues to community groups and individuals.
 They believe everyone should have the opportunity to get involved planning their local area, and provide people with the knowledge and tools to do this.